appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-build-for-android.md

 :::info

-If you have already completed the required variables in the **Configuration** section, there's no need to redefine them in the Workflow.
-For detailed information on configurations, please consult the [Build Profile Configuration Overview](/build/build-process-management/build-profile-configuration) document.
+If the required variables are already defined in the **Configuration** section, there is no need to redefine them in the Workflow.
+For more details, see the [Build Profile Configuration Overview](/build/build-process-management/build-profile-configuration).
 The details you provide in the configuration will serve as input for the Android Build step.
-Kindly substitute the example information with your own details:
+Kindly substitute the example information with your details:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/flutter-workflow-components-build_3.png'/>